GrumpyCockatiel/MarkerMatch-API/README.md

 ## Methods

 * **MatchColor** : Matches the specified color against all the markers in the product for the top matches.
-Either RGB or Hex is required where RGN takes precedence.
+Either RGB or Hex is required where RGB takes precedence.
+The lower the DeltaE the closer the match.
 	* Methods: GET|POST
 	* inputs:
 		* line (string) product line ID string
         * rgb (string as an RGB tuple) color to match on. e.g. `101,45,90`
-        * hex (string as hex color) color to match on, preceedint # is optional
+        * hex (string as hex color) color to match on, the preceeding hash is optional
-	* output: (list) top 9 matches
+	* output: (list) top 9 matches in order of ascending DeltaE values
+    * example:
+    ```
+    {
+        "line":"copicSketch",
+        "hex":"bd3f3d"
+    }
+    ```
 * **ProductLines** : Get the full list of product lines with their IDs
     * Methods: GET
     * inputs: none